 Before we get back to our conversation with Kelly, our Betrayal Trauma Recovery Group is going strong and we are so grateful for all of our members.

 When you join, you’re able to have unlimited live support online.
 You can join from your car or in your closet.
 You don’t have to get childcare.
 You don’t have to go anywhere.
+We hope to see you in a session soon.

 Now, we’re going to continue the conversation from last week with Kelly.
 She’s just going to jump right in.